Ki11erRabbit/website/content/lecture/learning_rust2.md

 This is adapted from the BYU CS 465 website which can be found [here](https://cs465.zappala.org/winter2025/notes/learning-rust-2/)

-I will be going in a slightly different order than the ubove webpage, but I think it will be infomative to all.
+I will be going in a slightly different order than the above webpage, but I think it will be infomative to all.

 ## Owned vs Unowned Values
 Due to Rust's ownership rules, there are many types that represent these rules.
 Here are a few of them.